renecotyfanboy/CADET/README.md

 ### Convolutional part

 The convolutional part can be used separately to produce pixel-wise predictions.
-The architecture of the convolutional network was implemented using the functional *Keras* API.
-The architectures of individual networks together with trained weights could have therefore been stored in the HDF5 format into files *CADET_size.h5* and *CADET_search.h5*.
+Since the architecture of the convolutional network was implemented using the functional *Keras* API, the architectures together with trained weights could have been stored in the HDF5 format (*CADET_size.h5*, *CADET_search.h5*).
 The trained models can be simply loaded using the `load_model` *Keras* function.

 ```python
 from keras.models import load_model